eugeneloza/decoherence/readme_compile.txt

 Specific dll libraries (32 bit / 64 bit) are required in case of Windows.
 These may be downloaded here: http://castle-engine.sourceforge.net/engine.php.
 32 bit versions of all the required libraries can also be found at this project GIT repository.
 The DLLs must be placed in the exe folder.

+#Android

+(Warning, Android support is suspended)
+For set-up instructions for Android cross-compilation, please, see: https://github.com/castle-engine/castle-engine/wiki/Android
+NOTE: I haven't tested Android cross-compilation for a very long time, it's not guaranteed to work at the moment.
+NOTE: The game should also compile for MacOS, but I have no way to test it.
+Contribution is welcome :)

 #Command-line compilation

 You can compile the game without Lazarus IDE using Castle Game Engine build-tool https://github.com/castle-engine/castle-engine/wiki/Build-Tool.